Kole Calhoun Preview, Player Props: Guardians vs. Tigers

 Kole Calhoun At The Plate

-- Calhoun will look to extend his four-game hitting streak.
-He's batting .300 in his last outings.
+- Calhoun enters this game on a six-game hitting streak.
+Over the course of his last outings, he's hitting .400.

-- Calhoun has picked up a hit in seven of nine games this season, with multiple hits three times.
+- Calhoun has picked up a hit in nine of 11 games this season, with multiple hits four times.

-- He has not gone deep in his nine games this season.
+- He has not gone deep in his 11 games this season.

-- Calhoun has driven in a run in four games this season (44.4%), including one multiple-RBI game.
+- In four games this season, Calhoun has picked up an RBI, with more than one RBI once.

-- He has scored a run in four of nine games so far this year.
+- He has scored in five games this season (45.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.